DeltaFi/KOMPUTERKlavier/README.md

-# Computer-Noise-Controller
+# KOMPUTERKlavier

 I wanted to build the ultimate floppy disk drive instrument.
 So thats what this is.
-The brains behind a 8 floppy, 3 harddrive, 2 pc buzzer instrument I have yet to name.
+A 8 floppy, 3 harddrive, 2 piezobuzzer instrument I call the KOMPUTERKlavier.